marcoscgdev/FABScrollAnimations/README.md

 ####Step: 2
 Ensure that your layout starts with a _CoordinatorLayout_.
 ####Step: 3
-This library only works with a _RecyclerView_, so if you have a ListView, you'll need to migrate it ([this tutorial](http://andraskindler.com/blog/2014/migrating-to-recyclerview-from-listview) can be useful for it).
+This library only works with _NestedScrollView based content_.
 ####Step: 4
 An example layout structure can be:
 ```xml